dev-festival/py4eda-work/homework/hw3a-solution.md

 b) I currently work off of a lot of SQL files that sprawl in quantity and scope.
 Sometimes I update existing queries but lose track of whether or not I used that one in an excel or powerbi tool.
 Git version control, I believe, could help me organize this sprawl a lot better with the verion control and commit messaging.
 Besides version control, it seems to provide intentionality and structure as well which would help me maintain some better records and documentation for these queries.

 2.
 a) It is important to have seperated reference and working directories with seperate security levels so that the files in the reference directory remain intact.
 If we tried to have a my_repo folder for each student in the class_repo then everyone would be constantly overwriting.
-If we tried to have seperate folders, then we could also see each others' work which would compromise the integrity.
+If we tried to have seperate folders, then we could also see each others' work which would compromise the security of their work as well.
 The standalone working repo, sequesters the trials of learning from the class directory at large keeping the class files safe and protecting personal learning environments from other students.

 b)
 For future coursework, I would organize my repositories based on their purpose: